Community Engagement

 Students participate in meaningful experiences throughout their experience at UMR, including community-engaged coursework, internships, volunteering, and engaged scholarship.

 Bridget Tetteh-Batsa works to develop structures for community-focused learning opportunities for UMR students including connecting industry professionals to campus to expose students to various career pathways.
 She encourages students to talk with their student success coach about how they are engaging and making meaning out of their community experiences.
-If you are a UMR student who has already talked with their student success coach and has additional questions, you can schedule an appointment with Bridget Tetteh-Batsa, Interim Director of Community Engagement and Career Development.
+If you are a UMR student who has already talked with their student success coach and has additional questions, you can schedule an appointment with Bridget Tetteh-Batsa, Director of Community Engagement and Career Development.

 Community-Engaged Learning (CEL) Attribute Courses